biorelated/biorelated.github.io/_posts/2015-05-13-A-new-start.md

 I have interracted with some of the smartest  and gifted people in the world and made life long friends with very talented persons.
 I have travelled a bit and found new places and cultures.
 My greatest journey has been fatherhood.
 It is far from over and I hope to chronicle relevant bits and pieces here.

-And the same time I have missed a few opportnunities, the startup company that asked me to join them but I declined.
-My startup ideas that I never had time to complete.
-Lost a couple of friendships as well.
+And the same time I have missed a few opportnunities; The startup company that I declined to join.
+The startup ideas that I never completed.
+Friendships that decayed.

-The reality of life is that you take either the blue or the red pill wearing a blind fold.
+We like to think that life is a blue or the red pill.
+I think the pills are presented with a blindfold.
 Maybe there is no blue or red pill.